Azure/AppService/_posts/2023-03-03-App-service-environment-v3-pricing.md

 ### Scenario 2: 3 year reserved instance pricing and savings plan

 [Reservations or reserved instance pricing](https://azure.microsoft.com/reservations/) is a discount you can receive if you know what your usage will look like for the next 1 to 3 years.
-One App Service Environment v2, reservations are supported for the stamp fee.
+On App Service Environment v2, reservations are supported for the stamp fee.
 On App Service Environment v3, there is no stamp fee and reservations are supported on the instances themselves.

-The following scenario will use the same requirements as Scenario 1, but instead of using pay as you go pricing, you will now use 3 year reserved instance pricing since you know your requirements will stay relatively flat over the next 3 years.
+The following scenario will use the same requirements as Scenario 1, but instead of using pay-as-you-go pricing, you will now use 3 year reserved instance pricing since you know your requirements will stay relatively flat over the next 3 years.
 With reservations, you can pay upfront or monthly.
 For ease of comparison between the scenarios, monthly payments will be used.

 [Stamp fee + 1(I2) = $594.77 + $416.10 = **$1,010.87**](https://azure.com/e/062d229d8ccb4f48a6d5415d0a25d3b3)